mdonnalley/e-bikes/CODEY.md

 ## Root Cause Analysis (RCA)

 - When you are asked to perform an RCA, you must follow the RCA template below to the best of your ability.
+- All markdown must be formatted for Slack using `mrkdwn` format.

 **RCA Template:**